-GDPR stands for General Data Protection Regulation and replaces the previous Data Protection Directives that were in place.
-It was approved by the EU Parliament in 2016 and comes into effect on 25th May 2018.
+GDPR stands for General Data Protection Regulation.
 GDPR states that personal data should be ‘processed fairly & lawfully’ and ‘collected for specified, explicit and legitimate purposes’ and that individuals data is not processed without their knowledge and are only processed with their ‘explicit’ consent.
 GDPR covers personal data relating to individuals.

 White Rock pre-school is committed to protecting the rights and freedoms of individuals with respect to the processing of children's, parents, visitors and staff personal data.